Policies & Student Expectations

 • Third offence: Expulsion

-Incidences involving illegal substances or confrontational behaviour will warrant an automatic expulsion from the summer school program and no refund.
+Incidences involving illegal substances or confrontational behaviour will warrant an automatic expulsion from the summer school program and no refund for international students.

 Attendance

 Students are expected to attend each day.
-If absent once, your spot may be offered to a student on the waiting list.
-Students who miss three classes may be withdrawn without receiving credit for the course.
+If absent more than once, your spot may be offered to a student on the waiting list.
+Students who miss more than one class may be withdrawn without receiving credit for the course.
 Parents must contact the summer school office if a student will be missing a class for medical reasons.
-Any student who is returning after an absence must provide a valid note to the Vice-Principal or Principal prior to returning to class.
+Any student who is returning after an absence must provide a valid note to the Vice Principal or Principal prior to returning to class.

 Lates